Irish Wool ¦ Luxurious Mohair ¦ Supersoft Lambswool ¦ Irish Woollen Mill

 Caring for Your Wool Products

 Wool should always be hand washed.
 Wool fibres have many scales/cuticle cells that protect the outer layer of the fibre —machine washing can destroy the textile’s softness.

 Gentle hand washing will help prevent pilling and maintain your wool textiles in the best condition.

 - Soak the item in warm water and special wool cleaner.

-- Work the wool cleaner through the textile and avoid unnecessary stretching.
+- Work the wool cleaner into the textile; avoid rubbing and unnecessary scrunching or stretching.

 - Carefully rinse through the item but do not ring out.